Prevention

 Advocacy

 Elevate's prevention staff partner with several community-based coalitions in Washington and Waukesha Counties, both youth and adult focused.
 Every coalition engages in different strategies and tactics, but all have the same goal to promote healthy youth development through education and advocacy.
-For more information, please contact our director of community engagement and partnerships at 262-677-2216.

 Other Prevention Efforts